appcket/appcket-docs/docs/deployment/production.md

 This page has details on how to deploy an Appcket based application to a production Kubernetes cluster.

-## Digital Ocean
+## DigitalOcean

 For deploying to DigialOcean, we can leverage the following offerings: Droplet (regular VM), Kubernetes service, Load Balancer, Private Container Registry, and Managed Postgres database.

 The approximate [monthly price](https://www.digitalocean.com/pricing/) for all of this is $60.
-You might be able to save a little money by hosting your own container registry and database server, but it is recommended to use the available services for these items.
+You might be able to save a little money by hosting your own container registry and database server, but it is recommended to use the available managed services for these items.

 ### Droplet (Optional)